 CAMP WICHITA.
 Camp Wichita was a military post near the site of present Buffalo Springs in southeastern Clay County.
 It may have been little more than a way station for couriers traveling between Fort Richardson and Red River Station.
 It was used intermittently by the Sixth United States Cavalry from 1868 to 1873.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Brian Hart, "CAMP WICHITA," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/qbc31.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Brian Hart, "CAMP WICHITA," accessed July 07, 2020, http://www.tshaonline.org/handbook/online/articles/qbc31.